choderalab/yank-validation/freesolv/README.md

 ## Manifest

-- `freesolv.yaml`: Setup and simulation protocol for YANK.
+- `freesolv-mini.yaml`: Setup and simulation protocol for YANK.
 The protocol is chosen to be as close as possible to the one described in [1].
 - `freesolv-mini.smiles`: Sub-set of the [FreeSolv database](https://github.com/MobleyLab/FreeSolv) containing SMILES,
 name, experimental and computed hydration free energies of the molecules used for validation.
 - `expected_output.yaml`: Contains the free energies and statistical errors that are expected.
 It is used by the code for automatic analysis.
 - `run-yank.sh`: Bash script to run YANK serially.
+- `run-lsf-sams.sh`: LSF submission script
-- `run-torque-yank.sh`: Torque script to run YANK with MPI on the cluster.
+- `run-torque-yank.sh`: Torque submission script to run YANK with MPI on the cluster.
 - `README.md`: This file.

 ## Choice of the molecules from FreeSolv